 In Arizona, an “invitee” is a person who enters onto a property of another for an express business purpose.
 For example, if you enter a grocery store to shop, you are an invitee.
 Accordingly, if you are injured in a slip and fall in the grocery store’s produce section, you will be considered an invitee in a premises liability action against the grocery store.

 Alternatively, a “licensee” refers to a person who enters onto a property pursuant to an express or implied invitation for a social purpose.
 For example, if your friend invites you over for dinner and you are injured while at his house, you will likely be considered a “licensee”.
 It is important to note that the property owner may owe a higher duty of care if the injury occurs to a child guest.

-The actual application of the distinctions are more complex and we will save that discussion for a later blog post.
-As a general principal, you should know that the property owner or occupier’s duty will vary depending on your status as an invitee, licensee, or trespasser when the injury occurs.
+The actual application of the distinctions is more complex and we will save that discussion for a later blog post.
+As a general principle, you should know that the property owner or occupier’s duty will vary depending on your status as an invitee, licensee, or trespasser when the injury occurs.

 Common examples of premises liability actions in Arizona include”

 If you have been injured while on the premises of another, you may have a premises liability claim against the owner or occupier.
 The attorneys at Karnas Law Firm have years of experience litigating premises liability actions.
 Contact Karnas Law for your free consultation today.